 Are there different types of drug resistance tests?

-Generally speaking, there are two types of drug-resistance tests available to HIV-positive patients: genotypic and phenotypic assays.
-Because genotypic testing provides results in one to two weeks—compared to the two-, three- or four-week turnaround associated with phenotypic testing—it is the preferred choice for patients who have yet to start treatment.
+Generally speaking, there are two types of drug-resistance tests available to HIV-positive people: genotypic and phenotypic assays.
+Because genotypic testing provides results in one to two weeks—compared to the two-, three- or four-week turnaround associated with phenotypic testing—it is the preferred choice for those who have yet to start treatment.
 For people whose HIV therapy has stopped working, DHHS treatment guidelines recommend that resistance testing also be used to confirm treatment failure and to help select a new regimen.
 When a first or second regimen has failed, genotypic testing is preferred.
 Phenotypic testing, say the guidelines, should be used when a person has more extensive drug resistance.

-Among patients who have used multiple drugs in the past, interpreting the results of both tests together may be most useful.
+Among those who have used multiple drugs in the past, interpreting the results of both tests together may be most useful.
 One company, Monogram Biosciences, will phenotype and genotype a blood sample and provide the results of both tests on the same lab report—called PhenoSense GT.
 In general, both tests work best when a person has a viral load of 500 or more, and preferably at least 1,000.

 What is genotypic gesting?

-These tests examine the actual genetic structure—or genotype—of HIV taken from a patient (a standard blood sample is all that is required).
+These tests examine the actual genetic structure—or genotype—of HIV taken from a person (a standard blood sample is all that is required).
 The HIV is examined for the presence of specific genetic mutations that are known to cause resistance to certain drugs.

 An example: Researchers know that the NRTIs Epivir and Emtriva are not effective against forms of HIV that contain the mutation “M184V” in its reverse transcriptase gene.
 If a genotypic resistance test discovers a mutation at position M184V, chances are that the person’s HIV is resistant to Epivir and Emtriva and is not likely to respond to either of these drugs.

 For many drugs, including the protease inhibitors and other NRTIs, complex patterns of mutations are required for resistance to occur.
-In this way, interpreting the results of genotypic testing can be tricky, given that different mutations—and different combinations of mutations, especially in patients with a lot of treatment experience—can mean different things.
+In this way, interpreting the results of genotypic testing can be tricky, given that different mutations—and different combinations of mutations, especially in HIV-positive people with a lot of treatment experience—can mean different things.
 However, as knowledge of mutations and their different patterns has grown considerably over the past several years, laboratories are able to provide accurate and useful information to physicians.

 Examples of available genotypic tests include: Bayer Health Diagnostics’ HIV-1 TrueGene, Celera Diagnostics/Abbott Laboratories’ ViroSeq, LabCorp’s GenoSure (Plus) and Monogram Biosciences’ GeneSeq.